 Huski and Flaks represent not only our values but also the undeniable joy that comes with the arrival of winter.
 They symbolize adventure and the boundless fun that snow and frost bring with them.

 So, be prepared for unforgettable winter experiences with Huski and Flaks.
-Let their enthusiasm and joy infect you, and together, let's create memories that will last a lifetime.
-Winter has never felt so magical!
 Welcome to a season of fun, laughter, and unforgettable moments with our mascots!

 The history behind Huski and Flaks